 Antigo is a somewhat small city located in the state of Wisconsin.
 With a population of 7,869 people and four constituent neighborhoods, Antigo is the 104th largest community in Wisconsin.
-Antigo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Antigo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Antigo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Antigo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Antigo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Antigo who work in office and administrative support (14.15%), sales jobs (11.88%), and food service (11.08%).
+There are especially a lot of people living in Antigo who work in office and administrative support (14.47%), sales jobs (12.86%), and food service (8.22%).

-The percentage of people in Antigo with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.08% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Antigo with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.22% of adults in Antigo have a bachelor's degree or advanced degree.

 The people who call Antigo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Antigo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Antigo include Irish, Polish, French , and English.

 The most common language spoken in Antigo is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.